-If your move is taking you across a state–or across the country–it is of the utmost importance that you make it to point B. It may be the last thing on your mind when it comes time to move, but your car might need a little TLC before you strike off into the distance.
+If you’re moving across Louisiana – or across the country – it is of the utmost importance that you make it to point B. It may be the last thing on your mind when it comes time to move, but your car might need a little TLC before you strike off into the distance.

 The procedure for making sure your car is ready for a lengthy road trip varies drastically depending upon how old it is.

 For the most part, if you are current on your maintenance and oil changes, you shouldn’t have much to worry about.
 Most newer cars have a roadside assistance package, and are kept in ship-shape by the dealer, and can make it up to 5000 miles between oil changes.
 Regardless, It is critical to visually inspect your tires, blinkers, lights, and break lights before driving — regardless of the age of the car.
 You should be road ready.

 Depending on your local climate, older cars can make it up to 3000 miles before needing an oil change.
 Even if you aren’t due for an oil change, it doesn’t hurt to double check your oil level.
 Pop the hood, pull out the dip stick, wipe it clean with a clean cloth, then replace it.
 Pull the dipstick back out and see if the level is near the “F” or “FULL” notch.
 If it is there, and isn’t looking too terribly black, you should be all set.

 If the oil is relatively “clean,” but it is a halfway between the “F” and the “L” mark on your dipstick, you need to add oil.
 Check your owners manual to be sure you are using the right oil, and add about a half-quart at a time until the dipstick shows the oil is at the “F” mark.
 DO NOT OVERFILL OIL.